bshra7/User-Story-Map/README.md

-# LAB-1

-Objectives:
+User Story Map

+Objectives of the Project:

-- during this lab we explore the how to use GitHub and what are the uses for it.
+- Explore the how to use GitHub and what are the uses for it
-- we also explored Low Profility Prototypes
-- learned User Story Mapping and worked with StoriesOnBoard
+- Learned User Story Mapping and work with StoriesOnBoard

-Lab Assignment:
+Project:

-- The lab assignment was to create a story map on StoriesOnBoard that highlights a user story map of an application of grocery delivery.
+- to create a story map on StoriesOnBoard that highlights a user story map of an application of a grocery delivery application
-- We also had to make a readme.txt file that explains our thought process as well as the steps and decisions we made.
+- make a readme.txt file that explains thought process as well as the steps and decisions made